jolbertti/p2pLoraCommunication2/README.md

 CODE

-Put the receivermain.py and transmittermain.py into the receiver and transmitter Picos and rename both of them main.py so they will run when powered up.
+Put the receivermain.py into the receiver Pico W and and transmittermain.py into transmitter Pico and rename both of them main.py so they will run when powered up.
+The receiver also needs the index.html file to create the website.